Castle of Óbidos: History

 A settlement started building to the west and southern part of the castle within the walls sometime in the 15th century.
 During the reign of King D. John II (1481–1495), Queen Leonor selected the settlement and castle to reside following the death of her son, the Infante D. Afonso, opting for the thermal waters of the region for treatments necessary during her later life.
 King John II's successor, Manuel I donated to the town a foral in 1513, resulting in improvements to both the town and castle.
 During this phase, the Paços do Alcaide (Palace of the Mayor) was reconstructed, by then alcaide D. João de Noronha.
 The alcaide also worked on improving the walls.

 During the 1755 Lisbon earthquake the castle suffered structural damage.

 During the context of the Peninsular War, the fortification in Óbidos fired the first artillery rounds in the Battle of Roliça (1808) that resulted in the first defeat of Napoleonic forces.
 In 1842, the Albarrã tower was transformed into a clocktower.
 Construction on an exterior staircase access to the D. Fernando Tower occurred in 1869.

 From 1932, the town saw the first interventions of consolidation, reconstruction and restoration by the Direcção-Geral dos Edifícios e Monumentos Nacionais (Directorate-General for National Monuments and Buildings).
 But, after many years of abandon, in 1948, the castle was transformed into a pousada, under a project developed by João Filipe Vaz Martins.
 The castle and the entire urban area of Óbidos are reclassified as a National Monument by governmental decree published on 5 January 1951.
 It took two years to concluded the adaptation of the medieval structure into a tourist pousada, by the Direcção dos Serviços dos Monumentos Nacionais (Directorate for the National Monument Services).
 The spaces were decorated in order to transform it into the Pousada do Castelo, with many of the furniture designed by architects Fernando Augusto Peres de Guimarães andLuís Benavente, with the collaboration made by Leonardo Castro Freire.
 The Comissão para a Aquisição de Mobiliário (Furniture Acquisition Commission) was charged with acquiring furniture provided by the Fábrica de Móveis Aséta (in Porto), under concession of Paola Luísa Maria Oliva (Luísa Satanela).
+In the 20th century, Castle Óbidos has gone through a lot of restoration and is now being used as a hotel for those who want to experience medieval life.